sdkman/vendor-announce/README.md

 We can now run the app up locally with a simple

-    $ java -jar build/libs/sdkman-broadcast-api-1.0.0-SNAPSHOT.jar
+    $ java -jar build/libs/application.jar

+## Running tests

+The service has a comprehensive suite of Acceptance Tests, as well as Unit Tests.

+		$ ./gradlew check

 ## Environment Variables

-The application can be configured by using environment variables.
+The application can be configured at runtime by using environment variables.

 #### MongoDB